syncfusion-content/windowsforms-docs/WindowsForms/gradientpanelext/Getting-Started.md

 5) Set the primitive alignment and position.

-## Adding the GradientPanelExt control through code
+## Adding the GradientPanelExt control via code

-The following steps illustrate how to create an **GradientPanelExt** control programmatically:
+The following steps illustrate how to create an **GradientPanelExt** control programmatically.

 1) Create a C# or VB application via Visual Studio.